 If you have considered setting up a virtual bookkeeping practice, or you want to move your existing practice to the cloud, there are a few tools to use that will not only allow you to provide excellent client service but will also make your day-to-day processes much more streamlined too.

-A core accounting app
+1. Leverage a core accounting app

 You will no doubt need a core accounting app when it comes to setting up a virtual bookkeeping practice.
 Quickbooks Online and Xero are a couple of cloud accounting platforms that give you robust capabilities and oversight of your financials.
 Any size practice or business can use them, so they will scale with you.